pankajrsingla/acceptanceSampling/inst/help/AnalyzeVariablePlan.md

 Analyze Variable Plan
 ==========================
-*Analyze Variable Plan* allows the user to analyze a single stage variable sampling plan.
+*Analyze Variable Plan* allows you to analyze a single stage variable sampling plan.
 This type of sampling involves measuring a continuous variable using a sample.

 ## Input
 -------